Francesco Paolo Bontade: Banishment and resignation

-In the aftermath of the First Mafia War in 1962-63 and the Ciaculli Massacre that prompted the first concerted Antimafia efforts by the state in post-war Italy, Bontade was among the many that received an internal banishment in Italy to dislodge Mafiosi from their home towns.
+In July 1963, in the aftermath of the First Mafia War (1962–1963) and the Ciaculli Massacre that prompted the first concerted Antimafia efforts by the state in post-war Italy, Bontade was among the many that received an internal banishment in Italy to dislodge Mafiosi from their home towns.
 Around 1964, Don Paolino Bontade, stepped down as head of the Mafia family because of ill health; he suffered from diabetes.
 His son Stefano Bontade succeeded him as the boss of the Mafia family.
+In December 1968, he was absolved in the Trial of the 114, relating to the First Mafia War.